 Executive Session on Community Corrections (2013-2016)

-The Executive Session on Community Corrections is project of the National Institute of Justice (NIJ), U.S. Department of Justice, the Malcolm Wiener Center and the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+The Executive Session on Community Corrections is a project of the National Institute of Justice (NIJ), U.S. Department of Justice (USDOJ), the Malcolm Wiener Center, and the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
 See What is an Executive Session for more detail.

-The inaugural meeting was held in Cambridge over three days in September, 2013, and members convened to discuss a broad array of themes, including the current state of corrections today, current opportunities and challenges for reforming community corrections, the role of research in the development of policy, and values that should guide the drive for reform in community corrections.
-The second meeting These themes will be built upon and expanded in the remaining 4 meetings, which will run until 2016.
+From the inaugural meeting of the Session, which was held in Cambridge over three days in September, 2013, members have tackled a broad array of themes.
+Topics have included current opportunities and challenges for reform, collaborative models for community justice, developmentally appropriate responses to justice-involved young adults, the lived experiences of those under supervision, the role of risk assessments in community corrections, and how to craft a positive role for community corrections in the overall health and wellbeing of communities.
+These and other themes will be built upon and expanded in the remaining meetings, which will run until 2016.

 This page will be updated with papers produced by members of the Executive Session.